ArchitaDesai/star-wars/README.md

 - View favourited planets & movies on the home page
 - Navigate through various views within the app with navbar
 - Search planet name to see the detailed view of the planet
+- Pagination support for planets through URL as well as through UI navigation

 ## Screenshots